SciPyCourse2021/notes/00_intro/00_intro.md

 ### Intro

-- Martin
+- about Martin
     - visual neuroscience and electrophysiology
     - Laura Busse's lab, work on mouse vision and behaviour, record neurophysiology with optogenetic manipulation
     - Python experience:
         - needed visual stimulus presentation program
         - found VisionEgg, written in Python by a neuroscientist/entomologist, flexibility, features we needed, and it was free!
-    - also use Python for:
+    - now use Python for:
+        - arithmetic, simple calculations instead of a calculator
+        - simpler things like renaming a bunch of files/folders in nested hierarchy
+        - acquiring video frames from an eye-tracking camera
         - neural spike sorting & data analysis
-        - database system for storing all our lab data
+        - managing a database for storing all our lab data
-        - simpler things like renaming a bunch of files/folders in nested hierarchy
-        - arithmetic, simple calculations instead of a calculator

 - quick round of intros: name, field of study, programming background, data analysis wants/needs